buildfoundation/mainframer/README.md

   $ pbcopy < ~/.ssh/sshkey.pub
   ```

-* Once you receive confirmation, test the connection.
+* Once you've received confirmation that build machine is ready for you, test the connection.

   ```
   $ ssh {BUILD_MACHINE_HOSTNAME}